 5. Fully Utilize Available Reporting Tools

-As anyone familiar with project management well knows, Agile processes can be accomplished entirely with a whiteboard and a plentiful supply of sticky notes and sharpies.
+As anyone familiar with project management well knows, Agile processes can be accomplished entirely with a whiteboard or a Kanban board and a plentiful supply of sticky notes and sharpies.
 But this poses visibility challenges for dispersed work teams, offsite employees, and organizations that allow flextime.
 When you power your Agile processes with work management software, not only are your visibility challenges solved, but you also have access to automated reports.
 Use them.